R2ToolDroid/Ryoby-Battery-Pack/README.md

 # Ryoby-Battery-Pack
-R2 Batterybox with Aicraft-Connector-Hose and Ryobi 14 Volt Lipo Pack
+R2 Batterybox with Aicraft-Connector-Hose and Ryobi 18 Volt Lipo Pack Lithium ion Akku P108 Ryobi 18V 4.0Ah ONE PLUS

 ## Put your Battery into the Battery Box